Agent Skills: Writing Plans

 Description

-"계획, 구현 계획, 플랜 작성, 작업 계획, 구현 플랜, 플랜 저장, TODO 저장, 계획 캡처, plan 저장, 플랜 캡처 - Use when you have a spec or requirements for a multi-step task, before touching code.
-Also captures Plan mode output to structured markdown files."
+"계획, 구현 계획, 플랜 작성, 작업 계획, 구현 플랜, 플랜 저장, TODO 저장, 계획 캡처, plan 저장, 플랜 캡처 - Creates detailed implementation plans with bite-sized tasks and TDD steps.
+Also captures Plan mode output to structured markdown.
+Use when planning multi-step implementations before coding, or saving Plan mode output.
+Do NOT use for brainstorming (use brainstorming) or PRD/product strategy (use prd-strategist)."

 Writing Plans